 Omega-3 fatty acids are a form of polyunsaturated fat that the body derives from food.
-Omega-3s (and omega-6s) are known as essential fatty acids (EFAs) because they are important for good health.
-The body cannot make these fatty acids on its own so omega-3s must be obtained from food.
-These different types of acids can be obtained in foods such as cold-water fish including tuna, salmon, and mackerel.
-Other important omega 3 fatty acids are found in dark green leafy vegetables, flaxseed oils, and certain vegetable oils.
+Omega-3s (and omega-6s) are known as essential fatty acids (EFAs) because the body cannot make these fatty acids on its own so omega-3s must be obtained from food.
+These different types of fatty acids can be obtained in foods such as cold-water fish including tuna, salmon, and mackerel.
+Other important omega 3 fatty acids are found in dark green leafy vegetables, flaxseed oils, walnuts, chia seeds, and certain vegetable oils.

 Omega-3 fatty acids have been found to be beneficial for the heart.
 Positive effects include anti-inflammatory and anti-blood clotting actions, lowering cholesterol and triglyceride levels, and reducing blood pressure.
 These fatty acids may also reduce the risks and symptoms for other disorders including diabetes, stroke, rheumatoid arthritis, asthma, inflammatory bowel disease, ulcerative colitis, some cancers, and mental decline.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.